bus7d/BIGF00t/README.md

 BIGF00t.sh is a FootPrinting Tool to handle large masscan output

-BIGF00t.sh is meant to be used when scanning a wide scope of IPs and ports with masscan so nmap
+BIGF00t.sh is meant to be used when scanning a wide scope of IPs and ports with masscan so nmap too

 https://github.com/robertdavidgraham/masscan